 Clerk of the Seanad

-He was elected Clerk of the Seanad when it was re – established during De Valera’s Government in 1938 until 1948.
-He supervised the Oireachtas records of Leinster House within the Speaker’s Office.
-He was a well – known authority on matters relating to Free State Legislature.
+He was elected clerk of the Seanad when it was re – established during De Valera’s Government in 1938 until 1948.
+He supervised the Oireachtas Records of Leinster House within the speaker’s office.
+He was a well – known authority on matters that related to Free State Legislature.

 Gratitude is due to John Lohan (Dept. of the Taoiseach) also Karen Marran (Seanad Eireann) for their assistance.